Buy Nothing Day: Activism

+Commercials

+Beginning in the 1990s, Adbusters produced a commercial promoting Buy Nothing Day.
+The ad depicted North Americans as a belching pig, to symbolize their overconsumption, and cited statistics comparing North Americans' consumption to those of people in Mexico, China, and India.
+The ad also refers to "A world that could die because of the way we North Americans live".
+However, Adbusters struggled to get the ad on the air, with MTV, ABC, CBS, and NBC refusing to show it.
+Only CNN, as well as some local stations, agreed to air the ad.
+In 1997, CBS justified their refusal by citing "the current economic policy in the United States".
+Kalle Lasn, the co-founder of Adbusters, questioned why MTV was comfortable airing gangsta rap and sexualized videos, but would not run the ad.
+In 2001, Slate advertising critic Rob Walker opined that Adbusters shouldn't "suddenly change their convictions" following the September 11 attacks, but should consider airing a new ad, especially in light of the "world that could die" language.

 Buy Nothing Christmas

 Buy Nothing Christmas started unofficially in 1968, when Ellie Clark and her family decided to publicly disregard the commercial aspects of the Christmas holiday.
 Contemporarily, a movement was created to extend Adbusters' Buy Nothing Day into the entire Christmas season.
 Buy Nothing Christmas first became official in 2001 when a small group of Canadian Mennonites created a website and gave the movement a name.
 Adbusters in 2011 renamed the event Occupy Xmas, a reference to the Occupy movement.

 Buy Nothing Day was first joined with Adbusters' Buy Nothing Christmas campaign.
 Shortly after, Lauren Bercovitch, the production manager at Adbusters Media Foundation, publicly embraced the principles of Occupy Xmas, advocating "something as simple as buying locally—going out and putting money into your local economy—or making your Christmas presents".
 Previously, the central message of Occupy Xmas and Occupy Christmas differed in that Occupy Xmas called for a "Buy Nothing Christmas" and Occupy Christmas called for support of local economy, artists, and craftspeople in holiday shopping.
 The union of these ideologies calls for a Buy Nothing Day to kick off a season of supporting local economy and family.
+Adbusters editor Kalle Lasn claimed in 2006 that the holiday was celebrated in over 65 countries around the world.